kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 ### Step 1 - Hierarchy
 1. The **Hierarchy** within DNA Center will be used to roll out code and configurations ongoing so my guidance around this is to closely align this to the change management system.
 If you need change management down to floors or even Intermediate/Main Distribution Facilities then its a good idea to build your hierarchy to suit this.
 This is a **(required)** step.
 2. Although you can manually set up the hierarchy we will use an automation script to implement the hierarchy.

 ### Step 2 - Network Settings
 1. **Network Settings** can then be added hierarchically being either inherited and or overidden at each level throughout the hierarchy.
-The following is a description of the Network Settings and configurations that can be pushed **(optional)**:
+The following is a description of the Network Settings and configurations that we will push as part of this lab **(required)**:
    1. **AAA Servers** - *both Network Administration and Client/Endpoint Authentication*
    2. **DHCP Servers** - *DHCP Server Addresses for Vlan Interfaces for example*
    3. **DNS Servers** - *both the Domain Suffix and the DNS servers used for lookups*